 Remember, starting up an aquarium is a long-term project, so try not to rush this important first stage.
 You could use the time while you’re cycling your tank to track down the fish you want and do all the research about their needs and care.

-What are the advantages of fishless cycling?
+What are the advantages of this?

 The major advantage of fishless cycling is that it does not stress or kill any fish unnecessarily.
 Apart from the obvious ethical side to this, it also prevents you from losing money by replacing livestock.
 Using fish to cycle your tank often leaves you with the problem of what to do with that unwanted fish once the tank is cycled.

-Do I need to add ammonia to fishless cycle?
+Do I need to add ammonia?

 Yes, the nitrogen cycle does need some form of ammonia to get started and grow your bacteria levels.
 Avoid using general-purpose household ammonia for this because it often has added chemicals that can affect the process.